Hidden Gems of the Southwest

-- Day 3 (Mon Nov 16): It's another early morning as we head out to photograph one of our favorite views of the Grand Canyon.
+- Day 4 (Sept 19): It's another early morning as we head out to photograph one of our favorite views of the Grand Canyon.
 The drive is long and rough, but the solitude we have at such an amazing view more than makes up for it.
-In the afternoon we explore another remote canyon with intricate geology and astounding rock formations.
-After sunset, we pack up and head towards Monument Valley, eating dinner along the way.
+In the afternoon we explore another remote canyon with intricate geology and astonishing rock formations.
+As an added bonus, we get to capture the full moon with the formations!

-Please arrive in Page, AZ prior to 10AM on Nov 14 for the orientation session.
-All hotel stays are included in the workshop fee.
+Please arrive in Page, AZ prior to 10AM on Sept 16 for the orientation session.
+Hotel stays for the nights of Sept 16, 18, and 19th are included in the workshop fee.
 The price assumes single-occupancy lodging.
 If you would like double occupancy, we can give you a $250 discount.

 Participants should have their own transportation to get to/from Page, AZ.
-We provide all transportation during the workshop but you are welcome to follow us in your own vehicle when we go between Page, Tuba City, and Monument Valley.
+We provide all transportation during the workshop to the shooting locations.
+Since luggage space is limited in the workshop vehicle, we encourage you to follow us in your own vehicle as we travel between Page, Monument Valley, and Tuba City.
 Everyone on this trip should be in reasonably good physical condition.
 We aren't planning any long hikes on this trip, but the uneven terrain, sand and steep uphills can make short hikes seem much harder.
-You should be comfortable walking a couple miles per day.
+You should be comfortable walking at least a couple miles per day.

 Our focus is to get you the most stunning photos and help you learn as much as possible!
-This workshop is rated Moderate for physical exertion.
-Participants should be able to walk 2-3 miles each day over rough and uneven terrain while carrying your camera gear.
+This workshop is rated Moderately Difficult for physical exertion.
+Participants should be able to walk 2-3 miles each day over rough and uneven terrain while carrying their camera gear.

-The weather is highly variable in November.
-It can be temperate and sunny during the day, or cold, windy, and even snowy.
-Make sure you dress appropriately and bring enough warm layers so you don't get cold.
+The weather is tough to predict in September.
+Usually, temps are fairly mild with lots of sun during the day.
+However, it can get very hot and monsoon storms are always a possibility.
+Make sure you dress appropriately and bring a warm layer so you don't get cold in the mornings.
 Please see the gear list further down.

-We will provide food during the Hunt's Mesa Overnight Camping portion in addition to our final group dinner on Nov 18th.
+We will provide food during the Hunt's Mesa Overnight Camping portion.
 All other meals will be on your own, even if we are eating as a group.
-To give you flexibility in your travel plans, we are not including the final night of hotel on Nov 18th.
+To give you flexibility in your travel plans, we are not including the final night of hotel on Sept 20th.
 It is up to you if you want to stay in the Page area or head elsewhere.
-If you drive your own vehicle, you can even stay in the Monument Valley area after we finish at Hunts Mesa.
+But keep in mind we won't be returning to town until close to 10PM the night of Sept 20th.

 $2895/person + Tax